-Use softkeys in the button area to start and stop the oscilloscope acquisition system: Run/Stop button (Single Sequence Acquisition button) and Single Sequence Acquisition
+Use softkeys in the button area to start and stop the oscilloscope acquisition system: Run/Stop button and Single Sequence Acquisition button.

-• When the Run/Stop button (Run) is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
-The green "RUN" or "WATT" is displayed in the upper left corner of the screen.
+When the Run/Stop button stop is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
+The green "RUN" or "WAIT" is displayed in the upper left corner of the screen.